-Jason’s eyes slowly opened in the diminishing darkness of early dawn.
+Jason’s eyes slowly opened in the early dawn darkness.
 He made out a ceiling in the dimness, then looked down and saw Christine asleep and huddled up against him on the living room couch.
-He gently kissed her face, then felt the weight of a hangover and his eyes fell shut.
+He held her close, then felt the weight of a hangover and his eyes slowly shut.
 His head was blunted by alcohol as he drifted in and out of consciousness.
-He was worn out but still happy in the hazy aftermath of the party.
+He was worn out but still contented in the hazy aftermath of the party.

 After a while Jason awakened fully and slowly looked around.
 Silhouettes of furniture and sleeping people gradually materialized out of the obscurity, and the image of the living room came into focus.
 People were passed out and sleeping soundly on other furniture and the floor, some with blankets or sleeping bags, others covered by their jackets while the approaching morning light bordered the curtains.

 Jason looked upon Christine as she slept.
-Her hair was strewn about her face, and he carefully brushed it back.
-She moved a little but remained asleep.
-He kissed her, and her eyes slowly opened.
+Her hair was strewn about her face, and he carefully picked up the strands and brushed them back.
+She moved round a little, then her eyes slowly opened.
 She looked back at him and smiled sleepily.
 “How you feelin’?” he asked quietly.

 “We need to go somewhere alone,” he said as he kissed her some more.

-Jason then looked down on the floor and saw Randy sleeping next to the couch.
+Jason looked upon Christine affectionately, then noticed the sound of rhythmic snoring.
+He looked down on the floor and saw Randy sleeping next to the couch.
 He was breathing coarsely through his mouth and a small blanket lay across him.
-Jason marveled at how calm and peaceful he looked while remembering his drunken, belligerent behavior the night before.
+Jason marveled at how calm and peaceful he looked as he remembered his drunken, belligerent behavior the night before.

-The orange glow of the rising sun permeated the room with increasing light.
-Sometime after midmorning people finally began to awaken.
-They stretched and shifted around on the furniture and floor.
+The orange glow of the rising sun was permeating the room with increasing light.
+Sometime after mid morning people finally began to awaken.
+They stretched and shifted around on the furniture and the floor.
 A couple of people got up and began to walk around.
-Brian went into the kitchen and Jason could hear him looking through the cabinets, find something, then move around the collection of empty bottles and cups which covered the kitchen counter.
-He then heard the sound of the water being poured into the coffee maker, and the steady flow of the water dripping into coffee.
+Brian went into the kitchen and Jason could hear him looking through the cabinets and finding something.
+He then heard Brian move around the collection of empty bottles and cups that were covering the kitchen counter followed by the sound of the water being poured into the coffee maker.
+The steady flow of the water dripping into coffee enticed Jason.